hashicorp/vault-ssh-helper/README.md

 Developing Vault-ssh-agent
 ---------------------------

-If you wish to work on Vault itself or any of its built-in systems, you'll first need [Go](https://www.golang.org) installed on your machine (version 1.4+ is required).
+If you wish to work on agent itself or any of its built-in systems, you'll first need [Go](https://www.golang.org) installed on your machine (version 1.4+ is required).